OWASP/www-event-appsecil-2023/index.md

 **{{ site.title }} will take place on {{ site.dates }}!**

+Get more information on how you can [sponsor the conference](https://appsecil.org/assets/AppSecIL2023Sponsorships.pdf)!

 <!--The agendas and **links for webinars** for the [training day](Training) and the [main track talks](Agenda) have now been published!-->

 The annual OWASP AppSec Israel Conference is the largest conference in Israel for application security,